Necrotizing Soft Tissue Infection

 (See also Overview of Bacterial Skin Infections.)

-Type II NSTI is caused by group A beta-hemolytic streptococci alone or together with staphylococcus.
+Type II NSTI is most commonly caused by group A beta-hemolytic streptococci; Staphylococcus aureus is the second most common pathogen.
 Patients tend to be younger with few documented health problems but may have a history of IV drug use, trauma, or recent surgery.
 The infection has the potential for rapid local spread and systemic complications such as toxic shock.

 Consider NSTI in patients with characteristic findings or pain out of proportion to clinical findings, particularly patients with diabetes or other risk factors.

 Arrange surgical therapy while instituting IV fluid and antibiotic therapy and without delaying for testing.

 Drugs Mentioned In This Article